 Editor Rebecca Haley-Park has been with culture since 2012, starting as a web intern.
 She then climbed the ranks, moving from social media manager to various junior editorial posts, and finally to managing editor and her current post.
-A native New Englander, she holds a BFA in creative writing from University of Maine at Farmington and now lives on the North Shore of Massachusetts.
+A native New Englander, she holds a BFA in creative writing from University of Maine at Farmington and lives on the North Shore of Massachusetts.

 Molly McDonough is the senior editor for culture.
 She worked as a cheesemaker on two continents before earning an Agriculture and Food Science degree in France.
 After a stint in Romania, working on rural development projects in the dairy industry, she joined the team in 2015.

 Amy Fukuizumi is part of culture’s Community + Education team, building, planning and executing our counter culture seminars across the country.
 She’s a writer, creator, and lover of cheese, simplicity, organizational efficiency and storytelling.
 Her career spanned a few different industries – including construction and corporate gaming – before she started living out her cheese-dreams with culture in 2015.
 Originally from Northern California, she now calls Newmarket, New Hampshire home.